French PSD2 initiative STETS publishes API specification

 If you would like to have more information or want to join CAPS please visit our Contact page.

 CAPS makes PSD2 a reality

 The CAPS White Paper nr.
 2 is out now.
 It provides a Framework that can be used In order to realise the regulatory intent behind the PSD2.
-The paper describes the CAPS services and how the underlying open framework bring benefits to users (better services, more convenience, increased security etc.), Fintechs (convenient access to many banks across Europe in a harmonised way) and banks (reduction of complexity and cost plus becoming more attractive for new services).
+The paper describes the CAPS services and how the underlying open framework brings benefits to users (better services, more convenience, increased security etc.), FinTechs (convenient access to many banks across Europe in a harmonised way) and banks (reduction of complexity and cost plus becoming more attractive for new services).
 The concept of CAPS is being adopted and supported by an increasing number of organisations and the CAPS framework is explicitly open to all.

 CAPS Website is released